xonixx/xonixx.github.io/bilingual_books.md

 ### 3. Generate final bilingual book PDF

-To do so just open merged PDF in Google Chrome and Print.
+To do so just open the combined PDF in Google Chrome and Print.

 The key point here is to use *Pages per sheet: 2* here.